 With a bit of foresight and planning, Rome’s food scene is absolutely tremendous.
 There’s a mixture of classic dishes that have been exported throughout the world - they don’t taste better anywhere else.
 However, we urge you to also go beyond the classics and be an adventurous eater and try the traditional cucina romana, which includes offal portions.
 Eating quinto quarto are some of the most memorable and delicious meals we’ve had!

 This is a delightful osteria located a bit south of the main pedestrian area in Trastevere.
 While you can order the classic Roman pasta dishes here, we encourage you to branch out and try their namesake, or any of the other offal they have on the menu that day.
 If you are lucky, you’ll be greeted by the restaurant owner and chef, Alessandra Ruggeri.
 She made our dining experience memorable and has the best recommendations.
-Highlights include anything from their trippa (tripe) section: specials like cervello (brain), pajata (often served with rigatoni), and if in season, jerusalem artichokes.
+Highlights include anything from their trippa (tripe) section: specials like cervello (brain), pajata (often served with rigatoni), and if in season, Jerusalem artichokes.
 The shelves are packed with wine bottles, including a large selection of local cesanese options, which Alessandra will cheerfully find you a pick to match your meal.
 Finish your meal off with the tiramisu and you won’t be disappointed!

 Once you step inside La Ciambella, you’ll immediately forget that it’s located near the chaos of Centro Storico.
 If you want the traditional Roman dishes served with exquisite ingredients, they have a tasting menu perfectly designed for that.
 There's also a selection of dishes devoted to the season, plus a wonderful selection of staples that chef Francesca Ciucci has created from her cooking experiences in Trastevere and Testaccio.
 Don’t be shy of the items with organ meats: the sweetbreads or oxtail are divine.
-Chef’s recipes and execution are perfect.
+The chef’s recipes and execution are perfect.
 We recommend the “Maritozzo”, which uses a lamb cacciatora for the filling.
 For dessert, order the “Il Ghetto”.
 We aren’t normally fans of cheese for dessert, but this ricotta and sour cherry tarts was one of our favorite desserts of the trip!

 Tucked away on a nondescript street in the Monteverde neighborhood, this Osteria is worth seeking out.
 The staff are very welcoming, warm, and will ensure you have a great meal.
 The menu changes with the seasons, so you’ll know the ingredients are served at their freshest and best time of year to enjoy them.
 While we’re not always fans of tasting menus since they can be limiting in what you get to try, we highly recommend the tasting menu here.
 The price for the amount of food you get was the most reasonable we’ve seen, and we got to try everything we wanted to even if we had ordered a la carte!
 This is one restaurant that should not be missed.